 - Refrigerator: Refrigerate any leftovers by placing them in airtight food storage containers or bags, and refrigerating for three to four days.

-- Freeze: You can freeze leftovers in freezer bags for up to two months.
+- To Freeze: You can freeze leftovers in freezer bags for up to two months.

-- Reheat: To reheat, place in a covered skillet over low heat, and cook until heated through.
+- To Reheat, place the medallions in a covered skillet, set over low heat, and cook until heated through.

 - 1 pound pork tenderloin, cut into 12 medallions